cbosdo/sumaform/lab/README.md

 This folder contains the SUSECon Hands-on specific files.
 The workflow is the following:

-* Run `git submodule update` to pull the installer
+* Run `git submodule init; git submodule update` to pull the installer
 * Copy `main.tf.hol1313` as `main.tf` in the parent folder
 * Run the `prepare-vms` script.
 Ensure the terminal has a light background to read all the output.
   So far this file only contains manual steps to run and will hopefully be automated later.